nathaneltitane/dextop/README.md

 Most of the setup process is fully automated and should run its course until the container is ready for you to use.

 ### Customization:

-Edit the  'user_list' array in the 'container-packages' script prior to starting the setup to customize the list of installed applications, libraries and utilities.

 **You can modify any of the other scripts AT YOUR OWN RISK!**
 **Any modification of the Dextop setup routine scripts implies you are fully aware of potential breakage and the consequences of doing so:**